cloudhead/eyes.js/README.md

         special: '',         // null, undefined...
         bool: ''             // true & false
     },
+    maxLength: 2048,         // Truncate output if longer than this
     writer: process.stdio.write

 You can overwrite them with your own, by passing a similar object to `inspector()` or `inspect()`.